msuliot/huggingface_summarization/README.md

 ## Hugging Face Access Token

+You'll need to sign up for an account on https://huggingface.co/ and get an access token.
 Make sure to get an access token key from https://huggingface.co/settings/tokens

 Create a ".env" file and put your access token in that file